FAQ’s on Farming Tools / Frequently Asked Questions About Farming Tools:

 What are the tools required for livestock farming?

 The important tools required for livestock farming are a drenching gun, dosing gun, wool shears, hypodermic syringe, stirrup pump, thermometer, burdizzo, halter rope, trimming knife, elastrator, iron dehorner, trocar and cannula, ear notcher, teeth clipper and chaff cutter.

 What are the essential tools for gardening?

-Some important tools for gardening are wheel barrow, dibber, dibbing spade, garden trowel, fork hoe, garden knife, garden secateurs, heavy duty hoe, garden gark and oscillating hoe.
+Some important tools for gardening are a wheelbarrow, dibber, dibbing spade, garden trowel, fork hoe, garden knife, garden secateurs, heavy-duty hoe, garden gark and oscillating hoe.